CATS IN BIONICS, BIOTECHNOLOGY, SPACE AND SPYING

 In the late 1950s and early 1960s, the Russians sent dogs into space and the Americans used chimpanzees.
 The French were the only ones to use cats.
 In the early 1960s, the French government obtained numerous cats and subjected them to initial tests for suitability as space-flight subjects.
 The cats were conditioned to live in small and enclosed spaces - in other words strapped into boxes with only their heads exposed.
 They had electrodes implanted into their brains to measure neural impulses.
 The cats were suited in special spacesuits which monitored their vital signs and were subjugated to a battery of tests intended to simulate launch and reentry conditions.
 These would have included rather painful periods in compression chambers, centrifuges and rocket propelled sleds.
 Of the original ten cats, some appear to have been too feisty, while others apparently ate too much (no doubt from boredom while being confined), making them unsuitable for the mission.

 France planned to launch a tabby male cat called Felix into space on October 18, 1963.
 Felix was apparently a Parisian stray cat, though the official written report says the cats were bought by the French Government from dealers, they probably came from an animal shelter.
-On the day of the launch, Felix (living up to his name, which means "luck") managed to escape.
-His replacement was a black-and-white female cat Félicette; she was launched on 18 October 1963 on the French Véronique AG1 rocket launched from Bacar rocket base at Hammaguir in the Algerian Sahara desert.
+According to legend, on the day of the launch, Felix (living up to his name, which means "luck") managed to escape and his replacement was a black-and-white female cat called Félicette.
+In fact there was no Felix, and Felicette was launched on 18 October 1963 on the French Véronique AG1 rocket launched from Bacar rocket base at Hammaguir in the Algerian Sahara desert.
 Felicette did not go into orbit, but spent 15 minutes in sub-orbital flight, reaching the altitude of 130 miles.
 Her space capsule separated from the rocket and descended by parachute.
 Felicette returned to Earth alive and was safely recovered.
 Throughout the flight and descent, the electrodes implanted in her brain transmitted neurological impulses back to Earth.
 Later on, the French Centre d'Enseignement et de Recherches de Médecine Aéronautique (CERMA) (Centre for Education & Research into Aerospace Medicine), which directed these flights, stated that the cat had made a valuable contribution to research.
-It is not known what happened to Felicette afterwards and she was reported in the British press as "Astrocat".
+Several months later, Felicette was killed in order to study the electrodes in her brain.
+She was reported in the British press as "Astrocat".

 On 24 October, 1963, the French sent another (un-named) cat into space.
 The capsule containing this unfortunate creature was recovered two days late, by which time the ill-fated cat had died.